NickRamsey6/cs12dotnet8/Chapter05/README.md

 Do we often write overloaded methods?
 Why do we use DateTimeOffset?
 Methods vs functions?
 Lambda Expression  => Like anonymous functions, you dont need to specify the type of the value that you input, thus making it more flexible.
-Why use private vs. public?
 Switch expression uses _ to represent its default branch.